-To support schools to improve their formative assessment practices, the VCAA has developed a series of online resources which schools can choose to use:
+To support schools to improve their formative assessment practices, the Victorian Curriculum and Assessment Authority (VCAA) has developed a series of online resources which schools can choose to use:

 English Online Interview

-The EOI consists of a one-to-one interview between the teacher and student, which assesses students against the three modes of English (Reading and Viewing, Writing, and Speaking and Listening).
+The EOI consists of a one-to-one interview between the teacher and student, which assesses students against the 3 modes of English (Reading and Viewing, Writing, and Speaking and Listening).

-Note: The assessment of Year 1 and Year 2 students using the English Online Interview is optional.
+Note: The assessment of Grade 2 students using the EOI is optional.

 Framework for Improving Student Outcomes (FISO 2.0)

 The department provides additional support to schools to strengthen assessment processes and practices as part of the (FISO 2.0).
 Within FISO 2.0, ‘Assessment’ is identified as one of 5 core elements that together realise the goals of excellence and equity through developing the learning and wellbeing of every Victorian student.